GreyRook/gown.js/README.md

  - selecting Text in TextInput does not work
  - ScrollArea with ScrollBar should reposition the thumb when the user just moves the content in the scroll area without klicking on the thumb
  - UP-state for the horizontal ScrollBar in the AeonTheme seems not set
  - new Button label flash at position 0:0 before they get positioned at the right position (scroll the buttons in example 4 to see this)
+ - width/height not calculated for scaling (just pixel positions)